They were distributed throughout the lowland freshwater wetlands, forests, and historically the Chatham Islands.

 In combination these factors have a significant negative impact on pāteke.

-Brown teal/pāteke stories: Watch videos, read blog posts by DOC staff, and check out the latest news articles about brown teal/pāteke and DOC's work with these species.
+Brown teal/pāteke stories: Watch videos, read blog posts by our staff, and check out the latest news articles about brown teal/pāteke and our work with these species.

 Brown teal habitat, Takou River, Northland